-The district will not purchase medication to give to a student.
-District employees will not give a student prescription medication, nonprescription medication, herbal substances, anabolic steroids, or dietary supplements, with the following exceptions:

-Only authorized employees, in accordance with policy FFAC, may administer:
+The district will not purchase nonprescription medication to give to a student.
+In accordance with policy FFAC, authorized employees may administer:

-- Prescription medication, in the original, properly labeled container, provided by the parent, along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container. - Nonprescription medication, in the original, properly labeled container, provided by the parent along with a written request.
+- Prescription medication, in the original, properly labeled container, provided by the parent, along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container provided by the parent along with a written request. - Nonprescription medication, in the original, properly labeled container, provided by the parent along with a written request.
 Note: Insect repellant is considered nonprescription medication. - Herbal or dietary supplements provided by the parent only if required by the student's individualized education program (IEP) or Section 504 plan for a student with disabilities.